 What is a URL Shortener or Link Shortener?

-To ensure people can type these things quickly and that the domain names themselves are short, various companies came up with different domain names – Twitter has http://t.co, Google has http://goo.gl, and Microsoft has http://aka.ms, for example.
+To ensure people can type these things quickly and that the domain names themselves are short, various companies came up with different domain names – Twitter has https://t.co, Google has https://goo.gl, and Microsoft has https://aka.ms, for example.
 Bit.ly is another popular shortener.
-We decided to build our own at http://xluh.co.
+We decided to build our own open source URL shortener at https://xluh.co.

 (Excella co…get it?
 No?
 Is this thing on?)